Teriks/TinkerRetroPie/README.md

 This repository will feature pre-built images with RetroPie installed once I have achieved a stable configuration, this is a WIP.

+The TinkerRetroPie install builder currently is tested and developed on Ubuntu 18.04.1 LTS.

 ## Features

 TinkerRetroPie takes advantage of the Mali Midgard (GPU) devfreq support in newer linux kernels